sakib-khan7/sakib-khan7/README.md

 - 👀 I’m interested in ... web development
 - 🌱 I’m currently learning ... full satck web development
 - 💞️ I’m looking to collaborate on ... project maker's with hand holding support
 - 📫 How to reach me ...
-Instagram id {drx_sakibkhnpathan} or mail - sakibkhanpathan62@gmail.com
+Instagram id {drx_sakibpathan} or mail - sakibkhanpathan62@gmail.com

 <!---
 sakib-khan7/sakib-khan7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.